arpesam/myDocumentation/concepts.md

 ## Factory functions
 A factory function is any function which is not a class or constructor that returns a (presumably new) object.
 In      JavaScript, any function can return an object.
 When it does so without the new keyword, it’s a factory function.
+The new objects, dont share prototype.

 ```
 cons createUser = ({ userName, avatar }) => ({